makrai/notes/baayen09-morph-productivity-HSK.md

 # 5. Concluding remarks 38 917

-* new insights have been obtained ... by combining historical, stylistic, onomasiological, and cognitive factors
+* new insights have been obtained by combining historical, stylistic, onomasiological, and cognitive factors
-* fields [that] await exploration
+* fields that await exploration
   * sociolinguistic variables or the role of word formation in communal lexicons (Clark 1998)